logself1988/learning-system-programming/docs/cpp/CP5/CP5-1-The-Basics.md

 #### 2.1.2 Type Conversions

+> Type conversion happen automatically when we use an object of one type where an object of another type is expected.

 > We'll have more to say about conversions in § 4.11 (p.
 159)

+> The compiler applies these same type conversions when we use a value of one arithmetic type where a value of another arithmetic type is expected.

 ``` c++
 int i = 42;